mmmaaatttttt/personal-site/src/pages/stories/fairest-of-them-all.md

 Rawls discusses the veil of ignorance as it pertains to the creation of society, but the same ideas can be applied to scenarios that are not as grand in scope.
+(In fact, it may be more straightforward to do in simpler scenarios; trying to apply the veil of ignorance to complex social systems can be quite challenging in practice.)
 Even in the context of our coin-flipping game, the veil of ignorance can be used to help ensure the game is played fairly.

 When laying out the ground rules, players who argue from the veil of ignorance don't know beforehand who will bring the coin, who will flip the coin, who will win if the coin lands on heads, and so on.
 This lack of information makes means that both parties should be more willing to agree to rules prohibiting biased coins.

-What makes this idea powerful is that it can be applied even when probabilistic models fail.
-In fact, the veil of ignorance may be even *more* helpful in these scenarios.
-Rawls notes that

-> The veil of ignorance implies that the parties have no basis for knowing or
-> estimating whether the persons they represent affirm a majority or a minority
-> religious or other doctrine.
-The point is that the parties cannot take risks
-> by permitting a lesser liberty of conscience for minority religions, say, on
-> the chance that the person each represents belongs to a majority or dominant
-> religion and may, in that event, have an even greater liberty than that
-> secured by equal liberty of conscience. (pp. 104-105)

-In other words, the veil of ignorance is not mutually exclusive of mathematical modeling.
-However, thinking about a scenario from the veil of ignorance before jumping in to mathematical modeling can help in the development of checks and balances.
+Thinking about a scenario from the veil of ignorance can help in the development of checks and balances.

-### Conclusion: Why Fairness?
+### Why Fairness?

 As we've seen, fairness involves a certain degree of symmetry: in a fair agreement, equal parties should have equal bargaining power.
 This isn't to say